ScriptBasic/WinPBX/docs/CBSTR Class.md

 #### <a name="Operator&="></a>Operator &=

-Appends a string to the CWSTR.
+Appends a string to the CBSTR.

 ```
 OPERATOR &= (BYREF wszStr AS CONST WSTRING)